dstl/ideaworks/INSTALL.md

 ## Authentication

-Two forks to the original code handle the different authentication setups.
-The primary ideaworks repo is setup to work with an SMTP server and requires an email-based account activation step.
-The ideaworks-no-email fork does not require any SMTP connections; account activation is done automatically.
+The ideaworks repo is setup to work with an email server and requires an email-based account activation step.

 Calls to the API are authenticated using a username and API key.
 The content is read-only for anonymous users.
 All other http request types/verbs require an active API key and username.